Generic name: gadobutrol (gad-oh-BUE-trol)

 Therapeutic Class: Diagnostic Agent, Radiological Contrast Media

-Gadobutrol injection is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
-MRI scans are a special kind of procedure that let a doctor look at the inside of the body, such as the brain.
+Gadobutrol injection is a magnetic resonance imaging (MRI) contrast agent that is used to help create a clear picture of the body during an MRI scan.
+MRI scans are a special kind of procedure that lets a doctor look at the inside of the body, such as the brain.
 They use magnets and computers to create images or “pictures” of the body.
 Unlike x-rays, MRI scans do not involve radiation.
-Gadobutrol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, and other parts of your body.
+Gadobutrol is a gadolinium-based contrast agent (GBCA) that is given by injection before the MRI to help diagnose problems in the brain, spine, breast, and other parts of your body.

-gadobutrol is to be used only by or under the direct supervision of a doctor.
+Gadobutrol is to be given only by or under the direct supervision of your doctor.